 A nice gesture would be packing snacks or desserts for the group.
 What a nice surprise for the hostess!
 It’s a small way to say thank you for having your child over for the night.
 First, be sure to find out if any of the children have any allergies you should avoid.

 What are some sleepover activities for teens?

 While teen sleepovers are usually just a loud excuse to stay up all night and laugh the night away, they could be so much more.
-There are so many activities you and your child can arrange to make it an unforgettable party.
+The list below provides a wide variety of fun sleepover ideas, but just to get you thinking:

-My teen daughter is obsessed with beauty products just as much as I am.
+My teen daughter is just as obsessed with beauty products as I am.
 So, having a handful of masks, polish, and exfoliant on hand for her friends to use as their spend the night together is a great way to add a fun layer to their night in.
 And besides, pampering is always a great idea!
 This theme works for little girls, too.
 What a fun time for all.

 For this activity, you don’t even need to buy masks if you don’t want to – there are plenty of easy recipes for homemade ones.

 - Blueberry Facial Mask with Olive Oil, Tomato & Lemon For Glowing Skin